BramVanroy/CommonCrawl-CreativeCommons/README.md

 - license_disagreement: whether the `potential_licenses["abbr"]` disagree, i.e., different types of licenses were found.
 License *versions* are not included in the comparison!
 - language: the language, as detected by fastText `ft176`
 - language_score: the language identification confidence score
+- found_in_fw2: whether this sample was found in FineWeb-2.
+Crawls that are more recent than FW2 (everything after 2024-18) is marked as None

 ## Installation